 A. The breathing air on aircraft is provided unfiltered from the compression section of the engines in a process known as ‘bleed air’.
-This bleed air gets contaminated with heated engine oils that contain hazardous chemicals, which crews and passengers breathe in and may also be absorbed through the skin as a dermal exposure.
+This bleed air gets contaminated with heated engine oil fumes that contain hazardous chemicals, which crews and passengers breathe in and may also absorb it through the skin (dermal exposure).

 Q. Aren’t the concentrations of the oil-based chemicals too low to cause harm?

-A. Exposures are to a complex mixture of chemicals, which most likely have a synergistic effect of exposure and no inhalation toxicity testing has ever been published.
+A. Exposures are to a complex mixture of chemicals, which can have a synergistic effect.
+No inhalation toxicity testing has ever been published.
 Also, most chemicals do not have a recognised safe exposure level.

-Q. Aren’t all the chemicals below exposure the standards?
+Q. Aren’t all the chemicals below exposure standards?

 A. There are no standards for the mixture of chemicals you are exposed to.
-Furthermore exposure standards do not apply at altitude, only apply to single chemicals on their own, do not apply to complex mixtures, and do not apply to the travelling public – especially to the unborn, children, and the elderly.
+Furthermore exposure standards do not apply at altitude, they only apply to single chemicals.
+They do not apply to complex chemical mixtures and do not apply to the travelling public – especially not to the unborn, children and the elderly.

 Q. Are fume events rare?

-A. Aircraft are not equipped with detection systems to warn when the air is contaminated, many chemicals are odourless and under reporting is widespread through out the industry.
+A. Aircraft are not equipped with detection systems to warn when the air is contaminated.
+Many chemicals are odourless and under reporting is widespread throughout the industry.
 Consequently, it cannot be stated that these events are rare.
-It can only be stated that the frequency of events remains unknown.
+It can only be stated that the exact frequency of events remains unknown.
 See our Fume Events page.

 Q. Is it not true that too few people are effected for this to be a health concern?

-A. Exposure to contaminated air will most likely impact individuals in different ways in both the short and long term, based on a number of variable factors: levels and types of chemicals present during an exposure, previous exposure history to not just contaminated air but other chemical exposures such as pesticides, genetic make-up, age, medical condition, and potentially any medication you may be prescribed.
+A. Exposure to contaminated air will most likely impact individuals in different ways in both the short and long term, based on a number of variable factors: levels and types of chemicals present during an event, previous exposure history to contaminated air, genetic make-up, age, medical condition and potentially any medication you may be taking.

 Q. Isn’t it true there is no evidence of exposure?